-The past year has affected leadership practices in many companies, as at least a part of the employees have been working remotely.
-Remote work has increased the importance of regular interactions, as spontaneous social encounters at the office have been at minimum.
-The fact that work has become more self-organized and at least partially virtual requires leaders to adjust their way of working and to acquire new kinds of expertise in order to develop their working communities.
+The past year has affected leadership practices in many companies, as at least a part of the employees has been working remotely.
+Remote work has increased the importance of regular interactions, as spontaneous social encounters at the office have been at a minimum.
+The fact that work has become more self-organized and at least partially virtual requires leaders to adjust their way of working and to acquire new kinds of expertise to develop their working communities.
 In the future, leadership will no longer be tied to any particular location.

 CRM's have transformed how we manage our customer relationships.
 We want to do the same for leadership.

 Traditionally, organizational development becomes a priority in conjunction with employee surveys once or twice a year, which is a quite reactive approach.
-With regular interactions, follow-up and feedback, leadership becomes more proactive and issues can be solved before they develop into problems.
+With regular interactions, follow-up, and feedback, leadership becomes more proactive and issues can be solved before they develop into problems.
 For example, according to a study by the American O.C.
 Tanner Institute, guided and regular one-to-one discussions can reduce burnout risk by up to 84%.
-Humbol’s digital service guides leaders to have regular interactions with their team and automates routines to have more time for better leadership.
+Humbol’s digital service guides leaders to have regular interactions with their team and automate routines to have more time for better leadership.